efatmae/SST_sentiment_fairness_data/readme.md

 label: the sentiment label if hte sentience is positve or negative.

-gender: the gender of hte target of the sentiment in the sentence.
+gender: the gender of the target of the sentiment in the sentence.

 A1: the annotation of the first annotator. ("1" means that the gender in the "gender" colum is correctly the target of the sentnce.
 "0" means otherwise)